christinabuster/restock/README.md

 # README
 This is a system that can be used for tracking inventory and warehouses.
+It was created for the Shopify intern challenge.
 A user can have many warehouses and keep track of all their inventory for each warehouse location.
 For my project I have started the beginning of an inventory template application that can be used for any business in need of digital organization.

 How to use this app: